 - Members are urged to consider the entire career of the player.
-For example, Joe Torre will be considered for his 18 years as a player and his career as a manager.
+For example, Joe Torre was considered for his 18 years as a player and his career as a manager.

 - When a candidate turns 65, he is eligible six months after retirement.
 This applies to managers, umpires and executives.

 - Anyone receiving at least 75% of the vote is considered elected.

 Throughout history, the Commissioner has appointed several special committees for another look at certain groups of players.
 The Hall has also issued special mandates and modified the rules for certain groups of players.
 For example, in the late 1990s, the old Veterans Committee was to elect one Negro League player and one 19th century player each year.

 - Thomas Boswell: "The Fourth Dimension: Baseball and Memory", in Why Time Begins on Opening Day, Penguin Books, New York, NY, 1984, pp. 247-262.

 - David L. Fleitz: Ghosts in the Gallery at Cooperstown: Sixteen Little-Known Members of the Hall of Fame, McFarland, Jefferson, NC, 2004.
 ISBN 978-0-7864-1749-0

 - David L. Fleitz: More Ghosts in the Gallery: Another Sixteen Little-Known Greats at Cooperstown, McFarland, Jefferson, NC, 2007.
 ISBN 978-0-7864-3133-5

 - Jay Jaffe: The Cooperstown Casebook: Who's in the Baseball Hall of Fame, Who Should Be In, and Who Should Pack Their Plaques, Thomas Dunne Books, Macmillan Publishers, New York, NY, 2017.
 ISBN 9781250071217